raspberrypilearning/animated-story/en/step_6.md

 ### Set a threshold

-Options can be added to the callback, so it only triggers when a percentage of the element is intersecting.
+Options can be added to the observer, so it only triggers when a percentage of the element is intersecting.

 --- task ---

-Add an option to the callback so it only triggers when all of the snail image is in the viewport.
+Add an option to the observer, so it only triggers the callback when all of the snail image is in the viewport.

 --- code ---
 ---